Close

 • The gripper assembly

-We used PETG for most structural components and TPU for the gripper
+We used PETG for the structural parts and TPU for the gripper.
+Everything was printed on a Bambu Lab A1 Mini (180x180mm bed).

 • MANUFACTURING PART I : Laser cutting